NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Whispering Staff.md

 **Frequency** once per round

 **Effect** Through the staff's strange whispering, you gain a glimpse into the mind and desires of one creature you can see within 30 feet.
-Until the end of your next turn, that creature is [[Conditions/Off-Guard|Off-Guard]] to you and takes a –2 circumstance penalty to saving throws against your spells.
+Until the end of your next turn, that creature is [[Off-Guard|Off-Guard]] to you and takes a –2 circumstance penalty to saving throws against your spells.

 [[Equipment Effects/Effect_ Whispering Staff (Enemy)|Effect: Whispering Staff (Enemy)]]